open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-Register causes the MetricReader to use the provided [MetricProducer](#metricproducer) for as a source of aggregated metric data in subsequent invokations of Collect.
+Register causes the MetricReader to use the provided [MetricProducer](#metricproducer) for as a source of aggregated metric data in subsequent invocations of Collect.
 It MUST NOT allow more than one [MetricProducer](#metricproducer) or [MeterProvider](#meterprovider) instance to be registered with the [MetricReader](#metricreader).

-If the [MeterProvider](#meterprovider) is an instance of of [MetricProducer](#metricproducer), this MAY be used to register the MeterProvider.
+If the [MeterProvider](#meterprovider) is an instance of a [MetricProducer](#metricproducer), this MAY be used to register the MeterProvider.